Our Services

 Electrical Panel Upgrade

-Replacing a Federal Pacific or Zinsco panel — both flagged as fire hazards — costs $2,500–$5,000 with permitting.
-Many insurers refuse to write policies on homes with these panels.
+Replacing a Federal Pacific or Zinsco panel (flagged as fire hazards): $2,500–$5,000 with permitting.
+Many insurers refuse to write policies on these panels.

-Listing a home 'as-is' on the MLS (Multiple Listing Service) and selling directly to a cash buyer are two very different paths, and Florida homeowners often confuse them.
-An as-is MLS listing still goes through the standard buyer inspection process — buyers submit offers, then hire licensed inspectors who generate repair reports, and most financed buyers will demand credits or walk away when major defects surface.
+Listing a home 'as-is' on the MLS and selling directly to a cash buyer are two very different paths.
+An as-is MLS listing still goes through the standard buyer inspection process — financed buyers demand credits or walk away when major defects surface.

-Lenders like FHA and VA will not fund loans on homes with active roof leaks, unpermitted additions, or code violations, which eliminates a large share of potential buyers outright.
+FHA and VA lenders will not fund loans on homes with active roof leaks, unpermitted additions, or code violations, eliminating a large share of potential buyers outright.
 A direct cash sale to a buyer like Cash Buyers Network bypasses inspections, appraisals, and lender approval entirely.

-The buyer accepts the property in its current condition, no repairs required.
-For sellers managing homes with fire or flood damage, structural issues, or years of deferred maintenance, this path removes 60–90 days of carrying costs — mortgage, taxes, insurance, and utilities — that add up fast while a retail listing sits.
+The buyer accepts the property in its current condition.
+For sellers managing homes with fire or flood damage, structural issues, or years of deferred maintenance, this path removes 60–90 days of carrying costs — mortgage, taxes, insurance, and utilities — that accumulate fast while a retail listing sits.

 Side-by-Side